FAILURE TO LAUNCH SYNDROME

 - Lack of skills needed for adulthood (basic cooking and cleaning skills)

-A young man or woman struggling with a failure to thrive may also experience diminished self-esteem and poor emotional self-regulation.
+A young person struggling with a failure to thrive may also experience diminished self-esteem and poor emotional self-regulation.
 Common times for a child to begin to display failure to launch symptoms are after high school graduation, at any point during a child’s time at a postsecondary institution, and after obtaining a bachelor degree.

 CAUSES AND INFLUENCING FACTORS